MelinaAH/UX_UI/README.md

   - Evaluate the prototype with end-users to ensure the goals are effectively manifested.

 **I took charge of the following chapters in the project report:**
-  - hapter 2: Related Work and its subchapters
+  - Chapter 2: Related Work and its Subchapters
   - Chapter 4: Design Explained and Subchapter 4.1
   - Chapter 6: Discussions and all subchapters